rbonifacio/rbonifacio.github.io/index.md

 I am an assistant professor at the [Computer Science Department](http://www.cic.unb.br), [University of Brasília](http://www.unb.br) and a member of the [Software Productivity Group](http://cin.ufpe.br/spg), led by [Prof. Paulo Borba](http://www.cin.ufpe.br/~phmb/).
-Currently I am working as a visiting researcher at the [University of Paderborn](https://www.uni-paderborn.de/en/university/) (working under the supervision of [Prof. Eric Bodden](http://www.bodden.de)).
+During August 2018 and July 2019 I worked as a visiting researcher at the [University of Paderborn](https://www.uni-paderborn.de/en/university/) (working under the supervision of [Prof. Eric Bodden](http://www.bodden.de)).
 My research focuses on understanding the common usage of programming language features, program transformations,